nasa/Kodiak/README.md

 Kodiak
 ======

-Library for rigurous verification of non-linear arithmetic
+Library for rigorous verification of non-linear arithmetic